Mu Se Township: Geography

 Muse is the biggest border trading point between Myanmar and China.
 It is the home of the Muse (105 Miles) Trading Zone.
-The trading zone is 370 acres wide and it is 6 miles from Muse.
+The trading zone, spread over 370 acres, is 6 miles from Muse.
 It was opened in April 2006.
-Ruili is the Chinese town opposite to Muse.
+Ruili is the Chinese town across the border from Muse.
 Pang Hseng (Kyu Koke) and Mong Ko (Monekoe) are other important towns in the area.

+The township has two subtownships, unofficial subdivisions used for administrative and statistical purposes- Pang Hseng Subtownship and Mong Ko Subtownship.